microsoft/BotFramework-Composer/docs/concept-events-and-triggers.md

 ## Types of triggers
 There are different types of triggers.
 They all work in a similar manner, and in some cases, can be interchanged.
 This section will cover the different types of triggers and when should we use them.
 Read more to learn how to [define triggers](howto-defining-triggers.md).

-### Dialog trigger
+### Dialog events
 The base type of triggers are dialog triggers.
 Almost all events start as dialog events which are related to the "lifecycle" of the dialog.
-Currently there are four different dialog triggers in Composer: **Dialog started (BeginDialog)**, **Dialog cancelled (CancelDialog)**, **Error occurred** and **Re-prompt for input**.
+Currently there are four different dialog triggers in Composer: **Dialog started (Begin dialog event)**, **Dialog cancelled (Cancel dialog event)**, **Error occurred(Error event)** and **Re-prompt for input(Reprompt dialog event)**.
 Most dialogs will include a trigger configured to respond to the `BeginDialog` event, which fires when the dialog begins and allows the bot to respond immediately.

 Use dialog triggers when you want to:
 - Take actions immediately when the dialog starts, even before the recognizer is called